pcca-matrix/PCCA-Layout/README.md

 ## Bugs and Feedback
 For bugs and questions please use the GitHub Issues.

+## Full Documentation
+Read the [Wiki](https://github.com/pcca-matrix/PCCA-Layout/wiki) for full documentation, operational details and more.

 ## Todo
 Particles animation

 Sprite animation

+AA in shader to fix jagged edges when object is rotated !

+more animatios

-AA in shader to fix jagged edges when object is rotated ! more animations use "from" in edit mode to set where the artwork start instead of using only hyperspin starting location
+use "from" in edit mode to set where the artwork start instead of using only hyperspin starting location.

 # Donations
 * XMR: `44ZD1s12j8M6upWXGUS1R2YzXKiKpVmTzYKbrLYSp6pDWvW7C4ALfQ2VNyg6pt2tvA94Tu5kbcDLcLbTvjJBYk6zLFYmWM3`